-This pamphlet is designed to assist anyone who wishes to examine or obtain copies of reports filed under the Labor-Management Reporting and Disclosure Act of 1959, as amended (LMRDA).
+This fact sheet is designed to assist anyone who wishes to view and print reports filed under the Labor-Management Reporting and Disclosure Act (LMRDA).
 These reports, described below, must be filed with the U.S. Department of Labor's Office of Labor- Management Standards (OLMS) by private sector labor unions, union officers and employees, employers, labor relations consultants, and surety companies.
-The Civil Service Reform Act (CSRA) requires most federal sector labor organizations to file the labor organization reports described in this pamphlet.
-(Unions composed solely of state and local government employees are not required to file these reports.)
+The Civil Service Reform Act (CSRA) requires most federal sector labor organizations to file the labor organization reports described in this fact sheet.

-Disclosure Requests via the Internet - Anyone with a computer and internet connection can view and print copies of actual union annual financial reports and employer and labor relations consultant reports, and union officer and employee reports on the OLMS Online Public Disclosure Room for year 2000 and later in pdf format.
-These reports are searchable by a variety of criteria, including union name, file number, affiliation, designation name and number, and location.
+Disclosure via the Internet - Anyone with a computer and internet connection can view and print union annual financial reports, trusteeship reports, employer and labor relations consultant reports, and union officer and employee reports on the OLMS Online Public Disclosure Room for year 2000 and later.
+Union annual financial reports are searchable by a variety of criteria, including union name, file number, affiliation, designation name and number, and location.

-The Internet Public Disclosure Room also features a powerful union data search system.
+The Online Public Disclosure Room also features a union data search system.
 Step-by-step instructions guide users through selecting the unions to be included in the search, the time period covered by the report, which data will appear on the report, and how the report data will be sorted.
 Users may also conduct searches on union officers and employees, either by union or by name of the officer or employee.
-Enabling users to define the scope of searches and to determine how the results are presented results in customized reports tailored to users' specific needs.
+Enabling users to define the scope of searches and to determine how the results are presented enables customized reports tailored to users' specific needs.

-Form LM-1 information reports disclose the union's name, affiliation, mailing address, fiscal year, membership fees and dues, and constitution and bylaws provisions governing specific aspects of its activities.
-The initial information report also includes copies of a reporting union's constitution and bylaws.
+Form LM-1 Information Reports disclose the union's name, affiliation, mailing address, fiscal year, membership fees and dues, and constitution and bylaws provisions governing specific aspects of its activities.
+The initial information report also includes the union's constitution and bylaws.

-The initial Form LM-1 must be filed within 90 days after the date on which the labor organization first became subject to the LMRDA or CSRA.
-Thereafter, a union updates its initial Form LM-1 report by filing an amended Form LM-1 as necessary with its annual financial report to disclose changes in the practices or procedures which are not contained in the union's constitution and bylaws.
-A union must also file copies of any amended constitution and bylaws.
-Copies of collective bargaining agreements are not required to be filed with OLMS, however OLMS does collect CBAs submitted voluntarily and posts the CBAs to the OLMS website.
+The initial Form LM-1 must be filed electronically within 90 days after the date on which the labor organization first became subject to the LMRDA or CSRA.
+Thereafter, a union updates its initial Form LM-1 by filing an amended Form LM-1 as necessary with its annual financial report to disclose changes in the practices or procedures which are not contained in the union's constitution and bylaws.
+A union must also file any amended constitution and bylaws.
+Copies of collective bargaining agreements (CBAs) are not required to be filed with OLMS, however OLMS does collect CBAs submitted voluntarily and posts the CBAs to the OLMS website.

 - Form LM-2 is the most detailed report.
-Unions with total annual receipts of $250,000 or more and subordinate labor organizations held in trusteeship file this report, which discloses certain information items and financial activities in separate line items under assets, liabilities, receipts, and disbursements.
-Supporting schedules detail loans, investments, payments to officers and employees, and other items.
-Form LM-2 reports submitted by large labor organizations often contain numerous attachments and may be very lengthy.
+Unions with total annual receipts of $250,000 or more and subordinate labor organizations held in trusteeship must file Form LM-2.

-- Form LM-3, a less-detailed report, may be filed by unions (that are not in trusteeship) with total annual receipts of less than $250,000 (if not in trusteeship).
-It requires the reporting of certain information items, has fewer financial items than the Form LM-2, and has no supporting schedules.
+- Form LM-3, a less-detailed report, may be filed by unions (that are not in trusteeship) with total annual receipts of less than $250,000.

-- Form LM-4, an abbreviated two-page report, may be filed by unions with annual financial receipts of less than $10,000 (if not in trusteeship).
-It requires the reporting of a limited number of information items and only five financial details.
+- Form LM-4, an abbreviated report, may be filed by unions with annual financial receipts of less than $10,000 (if not in trusteeship).

 Union Trusteeship Reports